iWinston/typeorm-plus/docs/supported-platforms.md

 * **Webpack / ES2015 Module**

     In the `browser` folder the package also includes a version compiled as a ES2015 module.
 If you want to use a different loader this is the point to start.
-The package is setup in a way that loaders like webpack will automatically use the `browser` folder.
+Prior to TypeORM 0.1.7, the package is setup in a way that loaders like webpack will automatically use the `browser` folder.
+With 0.1.7 this was dropped to support Webpack usage in Node.js projects.
+This means, that the `NormalModuleReplacementPlugin` has to be used to insure that the correct version is loaded for browser projects.
+The configuration in your webpack config file, for this plugin looks like this:

+    ```js
+    plugins: [
+        ..., // any existing plugins that you already have
+        new webpack.NormalModuleReplacementPlugin(/typeorm$/, function (result) {
+            result.request = result.request.replace(/typeorm/, "typeorm/browser");
+        })
+    ]
+    ```

 * **SystemJS**